batuhansolmaz/Chat-App/README.md

 I uppdate last activity with middleware.
 Profile is stored in database.
 I used restframework functions ,classes and serializers in this project.
+I used Javascript in HTML too so thats why it shows HTML code percentage too much and javascript too less